 I used to carry a pocket knife on the plane.
 In fact all of my life, including every day to school as a kid, I carried a knife.
-It came in handy for opening boxes, cutting string, even trimming my fingernails. carry a knife Of course that all changed a while ago and now I find myself donating knives that I offer when I arrive at airport security.
+It came in handy for opening boxes, cutting string, even trimming my fingernails.
+Of course that all changed a while ago and now I find myself donating knives that I offer when I arrive at airport security.
 Which is why I find the following story so funny.
 I was in Lumbumbashi, DR Congo and met up with Marc Myburgh, a colleague from Hands at Work.
 We connected with an older couple, Papa & Mama Mwamba – He is a chemist with Geka Mines and she runs a clinic.
 We shared supper that night.
 At the end of our time, Papa Mwamba gave Marc an artistic ‘conversation piece‘ from his time working in the local Copper Mine.
 A deadly piece of jagged heavy copper ore.
 It looked like some epic medieval weapon, forged by mountain dwarves at Mordor.

 Heavy and lethal